marcusinthesky/Word2Risk/paper/Draft Submission.md

 With the ever-increasing availability of qualitative financial information in the form of news articles, blog posts, message boards and financially based social networks investors are no longer able to efficiently monitor and process massive amounts of unstructured data [@Tirunillai2012]. @Engelberg2008 observes that whilst some financial information is still quickly incorporated into markets due to its ease of understanding, investors tend to under-react to new information that may be more ambiguous or costly to process.
 As a result, a central focus of Natural Language Processing in the financial domain thus far has been sentiment analysis, providing hedge fund managers with a tool in efficiently processing information and hence the ability to profit on potential market inefficiencies. [@Engelberg2008].
 In practice however, using sentiment analysis to predict stock prices has shown limited success as ambiguity and implicitly expressed sentiment remain challenging for computer algorithms to interpret.
 While NLP tools may not be exceptionally accurate at predicting sentiment, they are extremely good at making associations between words and their contexts in text data.
 Therefore, this paper presents an alternative use case of NLP in predicting association risk of companies within a portfolio on the Johannesburg Stock Exchange (JSE).

 A widely debated topic in the field of financial research concerns the measurement of financial risk.
-The Capital Asset Pricing Model (CAPM) remains at the core of modern financial theory some 50 years after its initial development by providing investors with a framework in determining how the expected return of an investment is affected but its risk.
+The Capital Asset Pricing Model (CAPM) remains at the core of modern financial theory some 50 years after its initial development by providing investors with a framework in determining how the expected return of an investment is affected by its risk.
 Central to the CAPM model is the assumption of efficient markets, whereby investors are able to fully diversify away non-systematic risk leaving systematic risk, represented by Beta, as the sole risk determinant in calculating returns [@Strugnell2015].
 Given markets are shown not to be efficient in practice, we can conclude that non-systematic risk is in fact a determinant of market returns.
 This is supported by existing literature identifying non-systematic anomalies such as the size effect [@Banz1981] and value effect [@Basu1983], both of which are shown to have reliable predictive power in explaining returns.
 Sources of non-systematic risk can be difficult to quantify, but may relate to the extent to which a portfolio is diversified.
 While investors may choose to diversify across a number of metrics present in the literature such as size, value or leverage, the degree of  association between companies remains a critical metric reliant on analyst insights.
 Association can come from companies sharing similar industries, sentiment, status, position in analyst insight or subsidiary relationship.
 One challenge is how to both extract and quantify these measures in a way that is both unbiased, scalable and computationally tractable.
 We propose a method, using dynamic document-vectors learned from a corpus derived from a 30-day news cycles in order to quantify the association between companies in a portfolio.

 This paper suggests an alternative risk metric to Beta known as “association risk” which measures the amount of association between companies within a portfolio and hence its associated level of diversification.
 This is achieved through the use sentiment analysis to form rich vector representations of companies.
 Portfolios are then formed at random using the sum of the distances between the companies in vector space.
 Portfolios of greater sum distances imply less association between companies and hence greater portfolio diversification.
 This paper shows that portfolios with greater level of diversification exhibit lower levels of volatility and therefore lower levels of risk.